Grace offers many different global opportunities spanning from short term trips to study abroad options.

 Study Abroad opens your eyes to the world beyond campus.
-Think globally.
 We tend to look at things from our own perspective and experience.
 But as the world grows more connected through technology and travel, it’s essential for us to understand cultures beyond our own.
-Study abroad is no longer just an option for the privileged.
-It’s part of a complete education that allows you to experience and understand other cultures, so you are better prepared to work and serve no matter where you are.
+Study abroad is part of a complete education that allows you to experience and understand other cultures, so you are better prepared to work and serve no matter where you are.

 Several majors and minors, including international business, intercultural studies and languages, require study abroad to immerse students in the target culture and language.
 Students in other majors can also explore the possibility of studying abroad to learn more about the world around them.